Rthe3rd/Natours-Project/README.md

 # Natours Project
  Advanced CSS/SCSS

  In the pursuit of learning new technologies and improving my skills, I completed a 20 hour advanced CSS/Sass course.
 The main project was the following "Natours" project which demonstrates some of the many features learned.
-Please see the following clips that demonstrate some of the features learned in this project.
+Please see the following clips that demonstrate some of the features learned in this project (clips were kept short as to not exceed GitHub's file size limit).

 ## Hidden components to create popups
 https://user-images.githubusercontent.com/114183011/235760401-4a33b6cb-ee6f-4c3c-8e9d-30f8e9eed383.mov